andrejlukic/dicegame-solver/Readme.md

 | 1  | 5  | 6  |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |
 | 1  | 6  | 6  |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |

 The value iteration algorithm starts with assigning an initial value of zero to each of these states.
-Then it performs the update equation based on the Bellman optimality equation to find the optimal values for each state along with an action that produces it.
+Then it performs the update equation based on the Bellman optimality equation ([3]) to find the optimal values for each state along with an action that produces it.
 The optimal policy consisting of pairs (state, action) is then returned and used to play the game.

-The algorithm caches certain expensive computations in memory and performs relatively fast.
+The algorithm caches certain expensive computations in memory and converges relatively fast.
 It is able to run for any number of dices and any number of faces.
 As shown later in the results section the average score of the algorithm is around 13.3 for three fair dice with six faces, 4.3 for three fair dice with three faces and 29.2 for six fair dice with six faces.

 ### Important functions
 The core of the code is the algorithm that performs value iteration to calculate the optimal policy.
 Since the optimal policy only depends on the dice configuration this can be performed once at the instantiation of the MyAgent class.